kgururaj/GenomicsDB_wiki/GenomicsDB-setup-in-a-multi-node-cluster.md

 * How many partitions should reside on each node?
 A single node can hold multiple partitions (assuming the node has enough disk space).
 * What mode should be used for partitioning the data?
   Two modes of partitioning are supported by various import/query tools.
-  * Row partitioning: In this mode, for a given sample/CallSet (row), all the variant data resides in a single node.
-Data belonging to different samples/CallSets may be scattered across different machines.
+  * Row partitioning: In this mode, for a given sample/CallSet (row), all the variant data resides in a single partition.
+Data belonging to different samples/CallSets may be scattered across different partitions.
-  * Column partitioning: In this mode, for a given genomic position (column), all the variant data across all samples/CallSets resides in a single node.
-Data is partitioned by genomic positions across different machines.
+  * Column partitioning: In this mode, for a given genomic position (column), all the variant data across all samples/CallSets resides in a single partition.
+Data is partitioned by genomic positions.

   Which partitioning scheme is better to use is dependent on the queries/analysis performed by downstream tools.
 Here are some example queries for which the 'best' partitioning schemes are suggested.